jartos/Reservation-System/README.md

 # Reservation System

-This is a Savonia Code Academy final project.</br>
+This is a Savonia Code Academy final project.
-Read more from the <a src="https://blogi.savonia.fi/groupa">blog</a>
+Read more from the <a href="https://blogi.savonia.fi/groupa">blog</a>

 In this app user can make cabin reservations.
 Registered user can become a cabin owner and add cabins to the reservation system.